-Buying your first home is an exciting event, but there are also a lot of unknowns.
+Purchasing your first home is an exciting event, but there are also a lot of moving parts.
 Are there any hidden problems?
-Do the appliances seem like they’re in good shape?
-A common thing for first time home buyers to take a look at is the condition of the house’s HVAC system.
-A furnace that’s in especially bad shape can sometimes be the difference between making an offer on a house and looking elsewhere.
+Do the utilities seem like they’re holding up?
+A good thing for first-time home buyers to check out is the condition of the house’s HVAC equipment.
+A furnace that’s in particularly bad shape could be the difference between making an offer on a house and searching elsewhere.

 What Should Be on Your HVAC Checklist?

 Unless you’re already familiar with HVAC systems, you may not know what to look for.
 Fortunately, there are a few pieces of information that can offer insight into the overall condition the HVAC system is in.

 What year was the equipment manufactured and installed?

 If you can, you’ll want to find out when the make and model was first manufactured.
 Older models can be less energy efficient and will often lack useful features found in newer equipment.
 This should be fairly easy to find, but it’s also only half the information you want.
 You should also attempt to find out when the equipment was installed.

 Even if an HVAC system was manufactured several years ago, the installation itself could have been more recent.
 Recent installations are more likely to be in good shape, especially if routine maintenance has been provided.

 This may not always be easy to verify, but the previous homeowner may have scheduled a tune-up or maintenance visit before putting the house up for sale.
 When this is the same service company that installed it, you can get a better sense of the quality of service the HVAC equipment has received so far.

 Has it received any routine maintenance?